antevens/boatcontrol/README.md

 wired to 3-way "Latching" wall/panel switches or momentary push buttons.

-3. Using I2C via the 2x20 Header, typically this would be done using a Raspberri Pi (RPi) or Nvidia Jetson, for power efficency consider using a RPi Zero.
+3. Using I2C via the 2x20 Header, typically this would be done using a Raspberry Pi (RPi) or Nvidia Jetson, for power efficiency consider using a RPi Zero.
 See Node-Red source for IoT web based interfaces that can run on these platforms.

 * Onboard bi-colour LEDs indicate coil energy state and pulses to "ON"/"OFF" coils.